City Relocation Overview

 Top strengths

-• Safety is one of the strongest categories for this city.
+• Risk is one of the strongest categories for this city.

-• Risk also helps lift the overall score.
+• Cost of Living also helps lift the overall score.

 • Boise, ID may appeal most to budget-conscious movers.